NathanPerrier/IA1-Weather-App-Django/README.md

     `git clone https://github.com/nathan-perrier23/IA1-Weather-App-Django`

 3. create a virtual environment using `control + shift + p` then search "create environment".
+After you have created the venv then restart vs code.
 Make sure you pip install libraries to the environment using `pip install -r requirements.txt`.

 4. Set up environment variables for configuration.
 These are stored in a `.env` file at the root of the
     project.
 You'll need to create this file and add the following parameters.
 REMEMBER to change the API values and to `create a Google project with VertexAI API enabled`: